Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 Well, yes, that is how both America and China became superpowers by doing that exact thing.

-Because if you're just pouring it into fixed equity, like a house, then that doesn't actually generate money.
+Because if you're just pouring it into fixed equity, like a house, that doesn't actually generate money.

-But if after 2008, if you take all of the loan, the money creation out of the economy and put it purely in the government and housing, what you get is a boom in government and housing.
+But after 2008, if you take all of the loan, the money creation out of the economy and put it purely in the government and housing, what you get is a boom in government and housing.

 No kidding.